-Note that here Jesus used the word agapeo which describes God's love for us and our love that we should have for God.
-The call therefore is for all to show God's love lived out through us as we love one another.
+Here Jesus used the word agapeo which describes God's love for us and our love that we should have for God.
+The call therefore is for all to show God's love.
+This love of God is lived out through us as we love one another.
 The word agape therefore expresses the essential nature of God for God is love as we are told in 1 John 4:8.

-It is to be noted that this word for Love has a very specific meaning.
+This word for Love has a very specific meaning.
 The Greeks and others in those days used the word philia to describe brotherly love or tender affection.
 They use the word eros to describe romantic love.

-Our Lesson Study today not unexpectedly deals with a Chapter that is very often taken out of context and applied to romantic love or some discussion on sentiments.
+Be warned therefore that our Lesson Study today not unexpectedly deals with a Chapter that is very often taken out of context and applied to romantic love or some discussion on sentiments.
 But it definitely isn't about any of these things and those interpretations are not based on biblical reality.
 They are the kinds of misinterpretations or misapplications that are common in biblical and non-biblical discussions.
+Chapter 12 through 14 is clearly part of Paul's discussion of spiritual gifts.